-For hundreds of years people have used the ocean to gather food and resources, for recreation, and as a dumping ground.
-It is only recently that people have become aware of the importance of the ocean in supporting life and affecting climate.
+For hundreds of years people have used the sea to gather food and resources, for recreation, and as a dumping ground.
+Now people are becoming more aware of how important the ocean is for wildlife and its affect on climate.

-We now know that it’s not only our activities in marine areas that affect life in the sea, but also the things we do on land.
+We now know that it’s not only our activities at sea but also what we do on land that affects life in our oceans.

-As kaitiaki/guardians of the sea we must build our understanding of our marine areas, so we can better protect them.
+As kaitiaki/guardians of the sea we must learn more about our marine areas, so we can better protect them.
 Many of the species and habitats found in our waters are under threat.

 The marine environment is affected by the following: